RikkiM1/OS-FINAL-PROJECT/README.md

 Rikki Genack: I started creating the files and adding some code,
-    I didn't have so much time so I left comments etc. so we can continue
+    I didn't have so much time so I left comments etc. so we can continue Elisheva Goldfarb: I added the Slave A and connected it to main